ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The ACS will be used for V&V testing.
 It is defined as:

-- To appoximate a monthly sample rate of 12,000 households nationwide with using 8 day timesteps, we will sample (12,000 * 12)/(365.25/28) = 11039 households every 28 days
+- To appoximate a monthly sample rate of 12,000 households nationwide using 28 day timesteps, we will sample (12,000 * 12)/(365.25/28) = 11039 households every 28 days
-- Note: to avoid rerunning the simulation, please oversample by 2x to allow for duplication
+- Note: to avoid rerunning the simulation, please oversample by 2x to allow for improper inclusion
 - **Not** longitudinal (independent samples)
 - Includes mail/online, telephone, and personal visits